Clubhouse: What’s in it for B2B brands?

 On Clubhouse, you aren’t tied to your employer brand in the same way as you are on LinkedIn or at an event.
 In fact, you can develop your own voice and advocate for where you work.

-Often the best way to understand your company’s position and offering is to answer questions about it from outsiders who are genuinely curious and Clubhouse can be a great space to better understand your perfect buyer.
+Often, the best way to understand your company’s position and offering is to answer questions from genuinely curious outsiders.
+Clubhouse can be a great space to better understand your perfect buyer.

 The great thing about Clubhouse is it’s all about creating meaningful conversations.
-However, when the conversation is over, many may want to continue the discussion or look up more information about the moderators, speakers and audience members.
+However, when the conversation ends, many may want to continue the discussion or look up more information about the moderators, speakers and audience members.

-Running rooms with your colleagues is a good way to get your head around all the functionality and lingo; like any network it has all it’s own foibles.
+Running rooms with your colleagues is a good way to understand all the functionality and lingo; like any network, it has its own foibles.

-Some people find it easier to speak up when they aren’t on camera, giving way for some interesting discussion.
+Some people find it easier to speak up when they aren’t on camera, which can lead to interesting discussions.

-And perhaps Clubhouse in some ways is becoming the new water-cooler?
-Easy for people to jump and and out (once you’re on Clubhouse you don’t need invites to specific chats, conversations have no time limit.)
+Perhaps Clubhouse is becoming the new water cooler.
+It’s easy for people to jump in and out (once you’re on Clubhouse, you don’t need invites to specific chats; conversations have no time limit).

 Being in a space where your competitors aren’t means you own it – 100% share of voice.

 Similar to corporate lingo, when you’re using the Clubhouse app there’s quite a bit of Clubhouse language to learn and master.
-Whether your listening in the audience or moderating a room, the lingo may be confusing at first.
+Whether you’re listening in the audience or moderating a room, the lingo may initially be confusing.
 So here’s a little language guide to get you started:

 Roles